ex16x41/bugbounty/README.md

 Even though we weren't able to list the contents of the bucket, we're still able to leak the contents and access them!
 Let's transfer the Excel file locally.

+we can run this command to download the file exposed from policy to see if it will have more data for us to pivot from using, aws s3 cp s3://hugelogistics-data/backup.xlsx . - > then we